 After using regression analysis, it becomes easier for the company to analyze the survey results and understand the relationship between different variables like electricity and revenue – here revenue is the dependent variable.
 In addition to that, understanding the relationship between different independent variables like pricing, number of workers, and logistics with the revenue helps the company to estimate an impact of varied factors on sales and profits of the company.

 Survey researchers often use this technique to examine and find a correlation between different variables of interest.
 It provides an opportunity to gauge the influence of different independent variables on a dependent variable.
 Overall, regression analysis is a technique that saves additional efforts of the survey researchers in arranging numerous independent variables in tables and testing or calculating its effect on a dependent variable.
-Different types of regression analysis methods are widely used to evaluate new business ideas and make informed decisions
+Different types of analytical methods are widely used to evaluate new business ideas and make informed decisions.

 It is one of the most widely known modeling techniques, as it is amongst the first elite regression analysis methods picked up by people at the time of learning predictive modeling.
-In this type of regression analysis, the dependent variable is continuous and independent variable is more often continuous or discreet with a linear regression line.
+Here, the dependent variable is continuous and independent variable is more often continuous or discreet with a linear regression line.

 Please note, in a multiple linear regression there is more than one independent variable and in a simple linear regression, there is only one independent variable.
 Thus, linear regression is best to be used only when there is a linear relationship between the independent and a dependent variable